nolawnchairs/js-lru/README.md

 ## LRUSizedMap

-The standard `LRUMap` class keeps and evicts its entries based on the **count** of entries.
+The standard `LRUMap` class retains and evicts its entries based on the **count** of entries.
 While useful when most entry values are of similar size, the `LRUSizedMap` gives finer-grained control over the memory footprint by using the actual size, or **length** of the values to determine the eviction of entries.
-This is especially useful when dealing with larger quantities of binary data, or when using items with great variations in size which makes predicting overall memory usage difficult.
+This is especially useful when dealing with larger quantities of binary data, or when using items with great variations where predicting overall memory usage is not practical.

 ```ts
 class LRUSizedMap<K extends KeyScalar, V extends ByteLengthAware>